kubernetes/sig-release/release-engineering/role-handbooks/branch-manager.md

 2. When to staged and release `rc.1`:

    Make sure that all the changes that have been merged onto `master`, make it onto the release branch.
-Run [`./branchff`](#branch-fast-forward to see the state of the two branches and pull any remaining PRs from `master` onto the release branch.
+Run [`krel ff`](#branch-fast-forward) to see the state of the two branches and pull any remaining PRs from `master` onto the release branch.

    At this point in time, `master` and the release branch should have the same commits.
 Nothing new gets merged onto `master`, since code freeze is not lifted.
 Therefore, it is safe to cut the release candidate.